sybrew/the-seo-framework/readme.txt

 **SEO Tip of the Update:**

 * Images are a great way to attract visitors.
-Not only will it make your site livelier, visitors will know instantly what the subject is about or related to.
+Not only will it make your site livelier, visitors will also know instantly what the subject is about or related to.
 * Images are also required for Posts to adhere to the article standard set by Google for generating better Rich Snippets to be shown in the Search Engine Results Page (SERP).
 * Force yourself and your team to improve the SEO of your site by using the [Require Featured Image](https://wordpress.org/plugins/require-featured-image/) plugin by David Hayes.